apache/mxnet/docs/faq/recordio.md

 ### Step 1.
 Make an Image List File

-* Note that the im2rec.py provide a param `--list` to generate the list for you but im2rec.cc don't support it.
+* Note that the im2rec.py provide a param `--list` to generate the list for you but im2rec.cc doesn't support it.

 After you download the data, you need to make an image list file.
 The format is: